Articles

 Webflow's hosting plans come with specific bandwidth allocations that can affect your website's management costs significantly.

-The CMS plan starts at 50 GB monthly data transfer (for $29/month), while the Business plan includes 100 GB (for $49/month).
-You can extend the Business plan up to 500 GB with bandwidth add-ons (for $289/month), but if you need more than that, you'll need to move to Webflow Enterprise—which can be significantly more expensive.
+The CMS plan starts at 50 GB monthly data transfer ($29/mo monthly or $23/mo annually), while the Business plan includes 100 GB ($49/mo monthly or $39/mo annually).
+You can extend the Business plan up to 2.5 TB with bandwidth add-ons ($1,489/mo monthly or $999/mo annually for the complete package), but if you need more than that, you'll need to move to Webflow Enterprise—which can be significantly more expensive.
+To understand the full picture of Webflow's plan tiers and what each one includes, see our guide to Webflow's pricing plans.

 Understanding your bandwidth usage isn't just about avoiding unexpected costs—it's about ensuring your website continues to serve your visitors effectively.